shnaky/ai-student-workspace/00/README.md

 ```
 git push
 ```
-After the assignment deadline, we can now automatically test whether `is_even` returns correct values.
+After the assignment deadline, we will automatically test whether `is_even` returns correct values.

 ## Ex.
 0.8: Merge your fork of this repo after the next assignment has been published
 The next assignment will be added to this repo, as a new subfolder.
 In order to bring your own fork up-to-date with these changes, you need to merge.